USUSDW/sp22-c-presentation/README.md

 However, simple mistakes such as forgetting to free memory, confusing pointers, or not allocating enough memory can lead to dangerous side effects.

-Accessing memory outside of your scope is perfectly legal too, however dont be suprised if your program crashes because of it!
+Accessing memory outside of your scope is perfectly legal too, however don't be surprised if your program crashes because of it!

 ## Combining languages, using C in python

-Because C is so flexible, and because Cpython is written primarily in C, there is a deep intergration between the two.
+Because C is so flexible, and because Cpython is written primarily in C, there is a deep integration between the two.
 For example, if you look through the source code of libraries such as numpy you'll find heaps of C code to help speed up the calculations.

 You can also import this sort of "C binding" into your own python code.
 An example is shown here in the python binding section.